Cheesy Zucchini Fritters

 • Add the zucchini to a bowl along with the other ingredients.
 Mix well until combined.

 • Scoop out heaping tablespoon-sized portions onto a parchment paper-lined pan.
-Press down to shape the portions into small fritters.
+Use a spatula to press down to shape the portions into small fritters.

 Notes